influxdata/docs.influxdata.com-ARCHIVE/content/platform/troubleshooting/oom-loops.md

 the TICK stack, but the following is the most common:

 ### Unoptimized queries
 What is queried and how it's queried can drastically affect the memory usage and performance of InfluxDB.
+An OOM loop will occur as a result of a repeated issuance of a query which exhausts memory.
+For example, a dashboard cell with which is set to refresh every 30s.

 #### Selecting a measurement without specifying a time range
 When selecting from a measurement without specifying a time range, InfluxDB attempts